meligiacone/-BaSP-M2022-Etapa-1/readme.md

 Create a link for GitHun Pages: https://meligiacone.github.io/-BaSP-M2022-Etapa-1/Semana-04

+## Week 05

+On this week, we worked on exercises from Free Code Camp page to practice and learn Javascript.

 ## Installation
 This software does not need to be installed, since it is running online.